MKDPrime/PhantomFox/README.md

 ---

-## 📥 How to Use
+## 🛠️ Installation (Briefly)

-1. Go to `about:profiles` in Firefox.
+1. Go to the `about:profiles` page in Firefox
-2. Find your active profile and click **“Open Folder”**.
+2. Open the active profile folder
-3. Place the downloaded `user.js` file into that folder.
+3. Place the `user.js` file in this folder
-4. Close Firefox completely (including from the background).
+4. Close and reopen Firefox — you're done!

-5. Reopen Firefox – your custom privacy settings will now be active.
+> For a more detailed installation: [📄 INSTALL.md](INSTALL.md)

 ---